Payment: Providers

-Blockchain also provides an infrastructure for payments using digital currency and potentially better security, fewer intermediaries, and lower transaction costs.
+Blockchain also provides an infrastructure for payments using digital currency.

 Global market

 In 2005, an estimated $40 trillion globally passed through some type of payment system.
 Roughly $12 trillion of that was transacted through various credit cards, mostly the 21,000 member banks of Visa and MasterCard.
 Processing payments, including the extending of credit, produced close to $500 billion in revenue.
 In 2012, roughly $377 trillion passed through noncash payment systems.
 This led to total account and transaction revenues of nearly $524 billion.

 Debit cards

 In the U.S., debit cards are the fastest growing payment technology.
 In 2001, debit cards accounted for 9 percent of all purchase transactions, and this is expected to double to 18.82 per cent in 2011.

 Mobile payments

 There is a fast growth of mobile payments around the world.
 Google Pay, Apple Pay and Samsung Pay are the three main choices for mobile payments, while some banks also allow NFC Payments.
 In some countries, mobile wallets have become a dominant way of mobile payments.